paulrougieux/TiMBA/documentation/DOCUMENTATION.md

 an increase in income basically leads to an increase in demand.
 The supply of roundwood depends on wood prices and forest development which in turn is basically determined by the growth dynamics of forest stock, the change in forest area, and harvest volumes.
-Forest area development and timber supply is coupled to GDP per capita developments based on the concept of the environmental Kuznets curve (Panayotou 2004).
+Forest area development and timber supply is coupled to GDP per capita developments based on the concept of the environmental Kuznets curve [@Panayotou:1993].
+[comment]:<> (CM: Someone please add reference for Murray 2004)

 In its basic version, TiMBA uses the assumptions made in the “Middle of the road” scenario described in “The Shared Socioeconomic Pathways” (the so called SSP2 scenario) to model future GDP developments and population growth.
-This scenario describes a world of modest population growth and where social, economic and technological trends continue similarly to historical patterns (Riahi et al. 2017).
-Price and income elasticities of demand are taken from Morland et al. (2018).
+This scenario describes a world of modest population growth and where social, economic and technological trends continue similarly to historical patterns [@Riahi:2017].
+Price and income elasticities of demand are taken from @Morland.2018.
-Further exogenous specifications on technology developments (input-output coefficients and manufacturing cost) are estimated based on historical developments from 1993-2020 while information on trade inertia and cost are based on WTO data as provided in the Forest Products Model (GFPM) [@Buongiorno:2015]; GFPM version 1-29-2017-World500.
+Further exogenous specifications on technology developments (input-output coefficients and manufacturing cost) are estimated based on historical developments from 1993-2020 while information on trade inertia and cost are based on WTO data as provided in the Forest Products Model (GFPM, [@Buongiorno:2015]; GFPM version 1-29-2017-World500).
 The base year for the scenario simulations with the current version of TiMBA is 2020.
 The input data used for simulation with TiMBA needs to be calibrated and provided in a source file prior to model runs.
 This file is provided together with the model.
 The calibration procedure is described in @Buongiorno:2015 and altered according to @Schier:2018.
 The input data for calibrating the model are obtained from three global databases: The FAO forestry statistics (FAOSTAT), the FAO Forest Global Resources Assessment (FAO 2020) and the World Bank Development Indicators (World Bank).
+[comment]:<> (CM: Wollen wir die Quellen für FAO und Weltbank hier mit angeben oder machen wir das mit Citavi?)

 The model output comprises information about production, consumption and trade quantities, and prices as well as forest development.
 The model concept bases on the formal description of GFPM [@Buongiorno:2015;@Buongiorno:2003].

-**Table X:** Modell characteristics
+**Table 1:** Modell characteristics

 |Model type|Dynamic and static equilibrium market model|
 |-----------------------------------| -----------------------------------|